Ameer-Alaswad/videos-gallery/README.md

 1. Clone the repository to your local machine.
 2. In the root folder, run `npm install` to install the dependencies.
+3. Ensure the inclusion of the `.env` file in the project root.
+Kindly request the necessary environment variables from one of us privately and add them to the `.env` file.
+This step is crucial for successful form submissions.
-3. Run `npm run dev` to start the frontend server.
+4. Run `npm run dev` to start the frontend server.

 This will launch the website locally.
 Open your browser and navigate to the provided address (usually [http://localhost:3000](http://localhost:3000) or another port specified by Vite) to view the application.